 - Hurtigruten Expedition Cruise in cabin grade of your choice

-- One hotel night in Vancouver after the voyage incl. breakfast
+- One overnight in Anchorage after the voyage incl. breakfast

 EVERYTHING YOU NEED FOR AN ADVENTURE

 - A rich programme of included activities on all voyages designed to immerse you in the destinations you visit, including onshore exploration with the Expedition Team

 - Professional English-speaking Expedition Team - an international handpicked team of highly educated experts of various academic fields with profound knowledge of the region we sail in